cameron-hicks/scription/README.md

 - add comments and likes to a scription
 - display comments and likes on each scription
 - play synthesized audio for each scription
+- user authentication: server routes, cookies, and sessions for login and signup

 ### In Progress

-- finish user authentication: server routes, cookies, and sessions for login and signup
 - bug fix: duplicate scriptions being created
 - UX/UI for audio playback widgets
 - add and display likes on comments